FredrikNoren/ungit/CONTRIBUTING.md

 Please note this is not yet ready for public release and being developed having several known & unknown limitations.

 To get started:
- 1. Follow steps in 'Getting started' to get development environment is ready.
+ 1. Follow steps in 'Getting started' to get a development environment ready.
  2. Run `grunt default && grunt package`.
 This will compile latest ungit and will create a standalone application package under `build/`

 Known limitation: